Why Do We Forget Dreams? The Neuroscience Explained

 4. Build the Habit

-Most people see dramatic improvement within 1-2 weeks of consistent practice.
+Many people notice better recall with consistent practice, though the timeline varies.
 You're not just learning a technique; you're training your brain to prioritize dream content.

 The Bottom Line